dirvine/data_chain/docs/0029-data-chains.md

 #### Additional requirements of Archive nodes

-If an archive node requests data that is outwith its current close group, it should receive a higher reward than usual.## Non Archive nodes

 All nodes in a group will build on their [DataChain], whether an Archive node or simply attempting to become an archive node.
 Small nodes with little resources though may find it difficult to create a [DataChain]of any significance.
 In these cases these smaller less capable nodes will receive